 WB1: Environment Sketching

 I struggled in this class.
 Going in, my expectation was that I will learn to draw environments and it will be great!
 It wasn’t all that smooth.
-First week I learned that I will be using lines for most of the assignments.
+The first week I learned that I will be using lines for most of the assignments.
 I trained so hard to be good at painting, and I’m not allowed to paint, :feelsbadman:.
 Also, the class reminded me that I am bad at perspective.
 Those are the two things I am not good at.

 Without much experience with environments or prop design, 20 interior sketches and 5 props with 3 variations each, welcomed me.
 I submitted the assignment missing 6 interior sketches and a bad set of prop “designs”.
 I painted some of the sketches for instagram and Scott told me to wait :((.
 Looking at them now, I agree with Scott, the sketches underneath look off.
 The paint is hiding my mistakes.